chznbaum/mernmom/_posts/2016-11-10-women-tech-and-the-presidency-how-we-move-on-from-here.markdown

 > Believe it or not, I still believe in the good that's in people, so I still have hope that things will not be as terrifying as they sound. - [Sara Soueidan](https://sarasoueidan.com)

 Questions, comments or concerns?
-Continue the conversation on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F11%2F10%2Fwomen-tech-and-the-presidency-how-we-move-on-from-here.html).
-Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.
+Continue the conversation in the comments!